-Buying a home in Spain should be a team effort.
-There’s no need to navigate your way through the bureaucracy, language and legal processes alone.
-Let the Spain Property Guide introduce you to the trusted professionals who will smooth your move to Spain and ensure your purchase, and your exciting new life in Spain, happens without a hitch.
+Buying a home in Spain is a team effort.
+Let the Spain Property Guide introduce you to the trusted professionals who will ensure your purchase and your exciting new life here happens without a hitch.

 Moving to a new country can be quite daunting so when you decide to change countries, it’s good to know that help is at hand.
 In Spain particularly you don’t need to find your way through a forest of bureaucracy alone.
 Don’t be afraid to ask, as you might appear to be finding your way when, in fact, you would just love someone to clear your path.

 There was a time when almost anyone could open an estate agency in Spain, which led to all sorts of unprofessional practices.
 The great news is that that’s all over.
 Estate agencies in Spain today are subject to new regulations and must be registered.
 Of course, that doesn’t mean they’re all perfect.
 Look for one belonging to associations such as FNAIM, SNPI or UNPI and you should be fine.

 Of course the agent is only paid if you buy, so you need to know that someone is on your side and yours alone.
 That’s why we would suggest employing a surveyor.
 Not everyone does, but it will certainly put your mind at rest and potentially save you thousands.
 Read our article about getting a survey in Spain.

 Spain Property Guides can put you in touch with the very best lawyers, estate agents and international payments specialists in Spain, for total peace of mind.
 Get in touch with your Golden Three here.